RyanButler53/Total-Serialism/README.md

 ### Roadmap:
-- Ensure all notes fall in playable piano range (Highest Priority)
 - Allow for longer pieces
 - Time signature other than 13/16
 - Better GUI (Planned and drawn, not implemented)